PaperMC/velocitypowered.com/docs/users/configuration.md

 # Should we authenticate players with Mojang?
 By default, this is on.
 online-mode = true

+# If client's ISP/AS sent from this proxy is different from the one from Mojang's
+# authentication server, the player is kicked.
+This disallows some VPN and proxy
+# connections but is a weak form of protection.
+prevent-client-proxy-connections = false

 # Should we forward IP addresses and other data to backend servers?
 # Available options:
 # - "none":        No forwarding will be done.
-All players will appear to be connecting from the
+All players will appear to be connecting
-#             proxy and will have offline-mode UUIDs.
+#                  from the proxy and will have offline-mode UUIDs.
 # - "legacy":      Forward player IPs and UUIDs in a BungeeCord-compatible format.
-Use this if
+Use this
-#             you run servers using Minecraft 1.12 or lower.
+#                  if you run servers using Minecraft 1.12 or lower.
+# - "bungeeguard": Forward player IPs and UUIDs in a format supported by the BungeeGuard
+#                  plugin.
+Use this if you run servers using Minecraft 1.12 or lower, and are
+#                  unable to implement network level firewalling (on a shared host).
-# - "modern": Forward player IPs and UUIDs as part of the login process using Velocity's
+# - "modern":      Forward player IPs and UUIDs as part of the login process using
-#             native forwarding.
+#                  Velocity's native forwarding.
 Only applicable for Minecraft 1.13 or higher.
 player-info-forwarding-mode = "NONE"

-# If you are using modern IP forwarding, configure an unique secret here.
+# If you are using modern or BungeeGuard IP forwarding, configure an unique secret here.
-forwarding-secret = "redacted"
+forwarding-secret = ""

 # Announce whether or not your server supports Forge.
 If you run a modded server, we
 # suggest turning this on.
+#
+# If your network runs one modpack consistently, consider using ping-passthrough = "mods"
+# instead for a nicer display in the server list.
 announce-forge = false

+# If enabled (default is false) and the proxy is in online mode, Velocity will kick
+# any existing player who is online if a duplicate connection attempt is made.
+kick-existing-players = false

+# Should Velocity pass server list ping requests to a backend server?
+# Available options:
+# - "disabled":    No pass-through will be done.
+The velocity.toml and server-icon.png
+#                  will determine the initial server list ping response.
+# - "mods":        Passes only the mod list from your backend server into the response.
+#                  The first server in your try list (or forced host) with a mod list will be
+#                  used.
+If no backend servers can be contacted, Velocity won't display any
+#                  mod information.
+# - "description": Uses the description and mod list from the backend server.
+The first
+#                  server in the try (or forced host) list that responds is used for the
+#                  description and mod list.
+# - "all":         Uses the backend server's response as the proxy response.
+The Velocity
+#                  configuration is used if no servers could be contacted.
+ping-passthrough = "DISABLED"

 [servers]
 # Configure your servers here.
 Each key represents the server's name, and the value